Jungle Strike: Gameplay

 Jungle Strike is a helicopter-based shoot 'em up, mixing action and strategy.
-The player's main weapon is a fictionalised Comanche attack helicopter.
-Additional vehicles can be commandeered: a motorbike, hovercraft and F-117.
+The player's primary weapon is a Comanche attack helicopter.
+Additional vehicles that can be operated include a motorbike, a hovercraft and an F-117.
 The latter in particular features variable height and unlimited ammunition, but is more vulnerable to crashes.
 The game features an "overhead" perspective "with a slight 3D twist".
 The graphics uses a 2.5D perspective which simulates the appearance of being 3D.

-Levels consist of several missions, which are based around the destruction of enemy weapons and installations, as well as rescuing hostages or prisoners of war, or capturing enemy personnel.
-The helicopter is armed with machine guns, more powerful Hydra rockets and yet more deadly Hellfire missiles.
+Levels consist of several missions, which are based around the destruction of weapons and installations, as well as rescuing hostages or prisoners of war, or capturing enemy personnel.
+The helicopter is armed with machine guns, Hydra rockets and Hellfire missiles.
 The more powerful the weapon, the fewer can be carried: the player must choose an appropriate weapon for each situation.
 Enemy weapons range from armoured cars to artillery and tanks.

 The player's craft has a limited amount of armour, which is depleted as the helicopter is hit by enemy fire.
 Should armour reach zero, the craft will be destroyed, costing the player a life.
 The player must outmanoeuvre enemies to avoid damage, but can replenish armour by means of power-ups or by airlifting rescued friendlies or captives to a landing zone.
 Vehicles have a finite amount of fuel which is steadily depleted as the level progresses.
 Should the fuel run out, the vehicle will crash, again costing the player a life.
 The craft can refuel by collecting fuel barrels.
 Vehicles also carry limited ammunition, which must be replenished by means of ammo crates.